Which Scatterplot Shows the Weakest Negative Linear Correlation?

 Final Thought

 Data visualisation is a conversation between numbers and the human brain.
 Mastering that conversation means training your eyes to read slope, density, and deviation—while keeping a calculator handy for the final stamp of authority.
-And the next time you see a gallery of scatterplots, you’ll not only spot the weakest negative correlation at a glance, you’ll also understand the statistical story behind that visual impression.
+The next time you see a gallery of scatterplots, you’ll not only spot the weakest negative correlation at a glance, you’ll also understand the statistical story behind that visual impression.
 Happy analyzing!

 13. Cross‑checking With External Metrics